teracow/googliser/README.md

 The output directory.
 If unspecified, the search phrase is used.
 Enclose whitespace in quotes.

 `-P [INTEGER]` or `--parallel [INTEGER]`
 How many parallel image downloads?
 Default is 64.
 Maximum is 512.
+Use 0 for maximum.

 `-q` or `--quiet`
 Suppress stdout. stderr is still shown.